Lyzev/RSA4K/README.md

 using the templates provided.
 Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

-## Important
+## Disclaimer
 Please note that this repository is for educational purposes only.
 There may be some security issues, because the author isn't a professional cryptologist.
-It#s recommend to use the rsa implementation of java.
+It's recommend to use the rsa implementation of java.